 Associated Principal Investigator, Assistant Professor, Research Group Leader – University Hospital of Cologne

 Life-saving respiratory support (e.g mechanical ventilation or oxygen supply) and metabolic disorders during a critical window of lung development induce chronic lung diseases, including bronchopulmonary dysplasia (BPD).
 The changes in lung structure and function early on are similar to those seen in adult’s chronic lung diseases, e.g. emphysema, COPD, and pulmonary arterial hypertension.
 To date, the molecular mechanisms underlying neonatal chronic lung diseases remain poorly understood.
 The molecular, cellular, and structural characteristics of neonatal chronic lung diseases are closely related to hallmarks of aging, e.g. DNA damage, loss of stemness or matrix remodeling.
 Early prevention and treatment of neonatal chronic lung disease are of great medical socioeconomic importance to improve neonatal care and to promote lung health.
-Our research group investigates premature activation of ageing-associated processes in the developing and aging lung.
+Our research group investigates premature activation of aging-associated processes in the developing and aging lung.

 Our research: Dr. Alejandre Alcázar and his research team aim to decipher converging molecular mechanisms by which mechanical ventilation, oxygen, and obesity interfere with normal lung development and induce lung injury.
 Chronic lung diseases are the second most common cause of death worldwide and preventive or curative treatments are lacking.
 Accumulating evidence suggest that adverse influences during development induce chronic injury or sensitize the lung for chronic lung diseases later in life.
 The perinatal medical challenges along with the clinical significance of chronic lung diseases highlight the urgent need to unravel converging pathways and to identify novel targets in order to develop preventive and therapeutic strategies.